Create SCORM-compliant training videos

 If you identify somewhere on the spectrum between luddite and tech-curious, you may have heard the term API.
 An API, or application programming interface, is a connection between one piece of software and another.
 For example, at Synthesia, we have customers who want to create videos from a dataset in a spreadsheet, so we have an API that allows you to generate a video from inside Google Sheets.

-xAPI was designed by the same people who created SCORM as a deliberate successor.
-Released in 2013, it allows any system to send a structured statement to a Learning Record Store (LRS).
+The same organization that created SCORM commissioned xAPI as a SCORM successor.
+Released in 2013, it allows any system to send a structured statement to a LRS.

-(If that sounds like gobbledygook, here's what it means.)Β Let's say you share a video training with employees via Slack.
-You can decide what data would be helpful to collect, structured as subject-verb-object statements.
-For example: "Sarah completed the video."
-"James stopped watching at minute five."
-"Maria rewatched the video three times."
+If that sounds like gobbledygook, here's what it means.
+Let's say you share a video training with employees via Slack.
+You can decide what data would be helpful to collect, structured as subject-verb-object statements: "James stopped watching the video at minute 5."

-Those statements give you a richer picture of how training content is actually being used.
+Those statements give you richer data analytics.
 With specific structured statements, you can also collect data that gets closer to measuring behavioral change.

 cmi5

 cmi5 was released in 2016 to bridge SCORM and xAPI.
 It uses xAPI for data tracking, but adds back the structured course launch and completion rules from SCORM.
-Essentially, it puts some guardrails on xAPI data.
+Let's say you want the freedom and depth of xAPI, but still need structured course launch and completion rules. cmi5 offers the best of both worlds.

 AICC